arithaconsulting/project-boiler-plate/README.md

 > Note: Below steps are mandatory before checkin your code to CodeCommit.

-1. Check your code, if it is not throwing any error in the console by executing the below commands

-        npm run dev
-        npm run build

-2.  `npm run format` (Which internally runs the pre-commit hooks which checks eslint, ts type check, and build check).

-3. Add all the required files to the stage.

-4. Commit staged changes.

-5. Take a pull from the default branch(currently **develop** is the default branch)
+1. Take a pull from the default branch.

-6. If you get any conflicts, fix those.
-If conflict is from other developers' components or files, check with a respected developer and fix them.
+2. If you get any conflicts, fix those.
+If conflict is from other developer's components or files, check with a respected developer and fix them.

-7. If code is merged with no conflicts, push committed code to your branch.
+3. If code is merged with no conflicts, push committed code to your branch.

-8. Create PR if your component or task is completed from your branch(source) to default branch(destination).
+4. Create PR if your component or task is completed from your branch(source) to default branch(destination).